frafajec/meeting_keeper/README.md

 ## Usage

-In order to use application in development enviroment one needs to have VS2015 COmmunity Edition with installed ASP.NET 5 (Core 1.0) and EntityFramework 7, which are both in pre-release phase.
+In order to use application in development enviroment one needs to have VS2015 Community Edition with installed ASP.NET 5 (Core 1.0) and EntityFramework 7, which are both in pre-release phase.
 Tests are run from Visual Studio test window by first building the solution then executing tests.

+1. Install Visual Studio 2015 Community Edition version 14.0.25123 Update 2/

+2. .NET framework should be pulled automatically to version 4.6

+3. Throught NuGet package install Microsoft ASP.NET and Web Tools version 14.1.20203

+4. Throught NuGet package install Microsoft ASP.NET and Web Framework and Tools version 5.2.4

+5. Install npm and bower to newest version

+6. Pull project from git and unpack it

+7. Simply load solution into VS and project should be opened

+*WARNING* Since all frameworks and tools are still in pre-release (beta) phases, problems may (will) occur!

 ## History

 0.1 - Pre-release (staging) of application

-1.0 - _In development_
+1.0 - Full system functionallity for simple business keeping

 ## Credits